atuls/resume-matcher/README.md

 6. **On-demand Analysis**: Click the "Analyze" button for any candidate to view their position details, highlights, and red flags
 7. **Efficient Processing**: Analyze only the candidates you're interested in to reduce API usage and speed up processing
 8. **View Details**: Click on a resume to see detailed candidate information and job-specific scores
+9. **Job-specific Matching**: Use the job selection dropdown in candidate profiles to compare match scores against different job positions
+10. **Re-run Analysis**: Update match scores for specific job-candidate combinations using the Re-run Analysis button

 ## Data Flow